Philippines votes in presidential election with Marcos leading in polls

 Marcos and his running mate, Sara Duterte-CarpioDavao City mayor and daughter of the incumbent president, enjoy a significant lead over their opponents, according to the latest polls.
 Other candidates for the top position are Vice President Maria Leonor “Leni” Robredo, boxing superstar Manny Pacquiao, former actor and Manila Mayor Francisco Domagoso, and former senator and police chief Panfilo Lacson.

 A Marcos presidency may not be as brutal as his father’s dictatorship or even Duterte’s term, but it is expected to complete the whitewashing of the family reputation and protect it from accountability.
 Between $5-to-10 billion was estimated stolen from public coffers during the family’s two-decade rule, and only a fraction has been recovered.
-The family fled to Hawaii, where they lived in exile, after the 1986 People Power revolution.
+The family fled to Hawaii, where they lived in exile, following the 1986 People Power revolution.
 They returned to the Philippines in the 1990s.

 The family continues to face several controversies, including a graft conviction for Marcos’s mother, former first lady Imelda, and the estate owing billions in tax liabilities.
 To date, no members of the family have served jail time.

 “If there really was ill-gotten wealth, it would have been retrieved a long time ago,” said Jesse James Pangilinan, 24, a Manila resident who cast a vote for Marcos and Duterte on Monday morning.
-He said he believed the concerns about the Marcos estate’s unpaid taxes but dismissed them because “they’re not being forced to pay it.”
+He said he believed the concerns regarding the Marcos estate’s unpaid taxes but dismissed them because “they’re not being forced to pay it.”

 Dante Mapili, 30, and Jonariza Estera, 37, also voted for Marcos, saying they believed in his message of unity and were impressed by how he had not campaigned negatively.
 They also do not believe the family stole from government funds.
 “From what I know, he was already rich,” said Estera.